umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-09-19-ReleaseNotes.md

 ## Key Takeaways

-- **2FA authentication** - You can now make your Umbraco Cloud account even more secure by enabling 2-factor authentication (2FA).
+- **2FA authentication** - You can now secure your Umbraco Cloud account by enabling 2-factor authentication (2FA).
 Select between email, phone, or app authentication.
 - **US Region Hosting** - From the 1st of September, you can select a brand new US region in addition to the existing West Europe option.
 - **Projects Dashboard** - The first version of the Projects Dashboard has been released.
 Organize your Umbraco Cloud projects as per your preference and get a complete overview of product versions in all your environments.